MCatherine1994/Python-Practice/BattleSnake Draft/README.md

 ### **Introduction**
 Information about the BattleSnake competition, please see the the officail website: https://www.battlesnake.io/.
 All the following steps are working on the 2018 BattleSanke Server.
 Server for each year maybe different.
 Please read the full instrunction from [sendwithus](https://github.com/sendwithus).
 For the full document for 2018, see from [here](https://github.com/sendwithus/battlesnake).
-Please follow the instruction from sendwithus first, cause you need to fork the project from them, and this document will just share wome experience.
+Please follow the instruction from sendwithus first, cause you need to fork the project from them, and this document will just share some experience.
 Please do not relay on this document.

 ### **Run your snake locally**
 #### **You need...**